EzraKatzman/Librio/README.md

     - Ctrl + S -> save changes to book (when modal open)

 ### Bugs:
-- Book modal keeps last clicked status even if not saved - should revert to stored info on open

 ### Longer Term:
 - User profiles + login